AmingAndrei/violence.website/content/species/chimeras/faelir_automaton.md

 Physical Characteristics

-Each Faelir Automaton stands approximately 2.6 metres in height and is composed of a metallic alloy resembling brass.
-Their design closely mirrors traditional Fae armor, with a uniform appearance across units.
+Each Faelir Automaton stands approximately 2.6 m in height and is composed of a metallic alloy resembling brass.
+Their design closely mirrors traditional Fae armour, with a uniform appearance across units.
 The head of a Faelir Automaton is featureless apart from a set of eyes and horns, which are consistent in design among all individuals.
 Their forearms are typically shaped into swords, reflecting their primary role as combat-oriented sentinels.

 Operational Mechanism